patternfly/patternfly/src/site/pages/upgrade-guide.md

 #### Font Awesome 5 Tree Shaking

 Additionally, Font Awesome 5 now provides the option for [tree shaking](https://fontawesome.com/how-to-use/use-with-node-js#tree-shaking).
-In order to utilize this option, you will need to build PatternFly 4 from source (`node_modules/@patternfly/patternfly/`), and update the `utilities/variables.scss` file accordingly.
+In order to utilize this option, you will need to build PatternFly 4 from source (`node_modules/@patternfly/patternfly/`), and update the `sass-utilities/scss-variables.scss` file accordingly.

-The updated `variables.scss` file should look as follows:
+The updated `scss-variables.scss` file should look as follows:

 ```scss
 $pf-global--disable-fontawesome: true !default;